wp-plugins/fg-joomla-to-wordpress/readme.txt

 * other can be translated

 == Changelog ==

+= 1.44.3 =
+* Fixed: Import images even when there are linefeeds in the img tags

 = 1.44.2 =
 * Fixed: Don't import the posts as duplicates if the categories are duplicated on Joomla